 French Language Communications

-The Northern Ontario School of Medicine (NOSM), has a mandate to be socially accountable to the cultural diversity of the region it serves, including the needs of Francophone people and communities in Northern Ontario.
+The NOSM University (NOSM U), has a mandate to be socially accountable to the cultural diversity of the region it serves, including the needs of Francophone people and communities in Northern Ontario.

 The official language of administration and instruction is English.
-However, the school’s external publications as well as some unofficial programming are available in French.
+However, the university’s external publications as well as some unofficial programming are available in French.

-Recognizing the importance of Francophone people and communities in Northern Ontario and at NOSM, major announcements, media releases, and selected documents will be available in French.
-Consistent with the Medical School’s mandate, some positions in the Medical School may require personnel (faculty and staff) who are bilingual in English and French.
+Recognizing the importance of Francophone people and communities in Northern Ontario and at NOSM U, major announcements, media releases, and selected documents will be available in French.
+Consistent with the University’s mandate, some positions in the University may require personnel (faculty and staff) who are bilingual in English and French.
 These positions will be advertised in French as well as in English.
-An ability to communicate in French will be considered an asset in recruitment to all positions at NOSM.
+An ability to communicate in French will be considered an asset in recruitment to all positions at NOSM U.

-The School’s Francophone Affairs Unit and the Francophone Reference Group (FRG) work collaboratively to liaise with Francophone communities in Northern Ontario for the purpose of identifying and responding to the needs of Francophone people in the ongoing development of NOSM.
+The University’s Francophone Affairs Unit and the Francophone Reference Group (FRG) work collaboratively to liaise with Francophone communities in Northern Ontario for the purpose of identifying and responding to the needs of Francophone people in the ongoing development of NOSM U.